Boughton baronets of Lawford (1641): 8th Baronet

-The title was inherited by a half cousin, (grandson of the 4th Baronet by his second wife Catherine), Sir Edward Boughton, 8th Baronet, who sold Lawford Hall (later demolished) and the Warwickshire estate in 1793.
-Sir Edward Boughton died and left his estate to Eliza Davies, his illegitimate daughter.
+The title was inherited by a grandson of the 4th Baronet by his second wife Catherine), Sir Edward Boughton, 8th Baronet, who sold Lawford Hall (later demolished) and the Warwickshire estate in 1793.
+On his death, the 8th Baronet left his estate to Eliza Davies, his illegitimate daughter.
 She later married Sir George Charles Braithwaite, 2nd Baronet (1762–1809).

+9th Baronet

-Edward's brother Charles, who followed as 9th Baronet in 1794, had on 28 July 1791 been created a Baronet, of Boughton of Rouse Lench in the County of Worcester, in the Baronetage of Great Britain.
+Edward's brother Charles, who followed as 9th Baronet in 1794, had on 28 July 1791 been created a Baronet, of Rouse Lench in the County of Worcester, in the Baronetage of Great Britain.
 He married the heiress of an estate in Downton, Shropshire and thereafter the family seat was at Downton Hall near Ludlow.
-The 11th, 12th and 13th baronets all served as High Sheriffs of Shropshire.
-Both baronetcies remained united until they became extinct on the death of Sir Edward, the 13th/5th baronet, in 1963.